Skip to main content

 Validating cells

-Starting with v4.3, you can apply data validation to cells via adding drop-down lists of options into the cells.
+Starting with v4.3, you can apply data validation to cells by adding drop-down lists of options.
 To do that, use the setValidation() method:

 spreadsheet.setValidation("B10:B15", ["Apple", "Mango", "Avocado"]);

-The drop-down list will limit the choice of the end user.
-It will show the Invalid value message when the user completes a cell with an unexpected value.
+The drop-down list limits the user's choice.
+It shows the Invalid value message when the user enters an unexpected value in a cell.

 info